Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 • Inflation immunity: Unlike cash, compute quotas can’t be inflated away by governments printing more.

-The “Universal Basic Compute Harbor” concept—compute wallets as common as bank accounts—is moving from Silicon Valley white papers to serious policy discussion.
+The “Universal Basic Compute Harbor” concept—compute wallets as common as bank accounts—has moved from Silicon Valley white papers to active policy discussion.
+And since Davos, governments have started acting on it.

 How UBC Works